mattobrigewitsch/cs30finalproject/README.md

 exampleList.
 I will not label every example of this, but I realise this isn't standard, but it helped me keep track of my values, especially when there was likely over 100 values towards the end of the project.

+The game itself was targeted at younger audiences, as it was simply a nostalgia piece from my youth that I thought I could recreate, but the project was aimed more along the lines of people aiming to make their own game without much coding knowledge.
+Thanks to the ease of use, you can create your own game using the framework I created in a much shorter time then I have spent coding.
+Creating a unique
+Pokemon, for example, takes a single sprite, string, and 12 intergers.
+You don't even need to write a single new line of code.
+A move is one string, an enum selection, and 3 intergers.
+Once again no code.

 I ended up continuing the project, and completed the battle system 100%.
 If you'd like the code for that, you can contact me.
 It is very easy to input in other values, and would only take ~15 hours to make a game out of.